anupamishra333/Uber-Supply-Demand-Gap-Python-Project/README.md

 Pick-up point: The point from which the request was made Driver id: The unique identification number of the driver Status of the request: The final status of the trip, that can be either completed, cancelled by the driver or no cars available

+The project is being given by the upgrad.